The UK Rental Market Has Never Been More Competitive

 How Rightmove Listings Work (and Why Standard Alerts Are Too Slow)

-Rightmove is the UK's largest property portal, with millions of monthly visitors.
-When a letting agent adds a new property to their system, it syncs to Rightmove — usually within 15 to 30 minutes.
+Rightmove is the UK's largest property portal, with over 2 billion visits per year and more than 200,000 rental listings available at any time.
+When a letting agent adds a new property to their system, it syncs to Rightmove — usually within minutes to hours.

 This delay is where most renters lose the race.